9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Motivating Professional Development

-Sign up for at least one workshop or class you WANT to take.
-Ensure it’s an activity that gets you excited about teaching again in the fall.
-Read a music education book that you have been wanting to read.
-Listen to music ed podcasts.
-Professional development can take many different forms.
+Sign up for at least one workshop or online webinar that you WANT to take.
+Make sure it’s an activity that gets you excited about teaching again in the fall.

 School districts often have music curriculum documents that are hard to use.
 They may be vague and offer little direction for music teachers or be very wordy and hard to wade through.
-Creating a simplified outline of music literacy skills learned at each grade level helps to keep your lessons sequential and targeted.

 Create a Monthly Music Lesson Plan Framework

-A monthly plan that follows a logical sequence through curriculum objectives can help you teach all the necessary concepts while maintaining flexibility.
+A monthly plan that follows a logical sequence through curriculum objectives can help you teach all the necessary concepts while still maintaining flexibility.
 It’s important to create a realistic plan that allows enough time for comprehensive teaching and practice of music elements.

 Analyze Your Music Curriculum and Past Lesson Plans